 3. Clean Dust

 Keeping in mind that dust is one of the major causes of overheating, it is important to get rid of it completely and as soon as possible.
-Although there would be several ways to address this issue, you may have hardly some of the easy ones.
+Although there would be several ways to address this issue, you may have hardly any of the easy ones.
 One such simple method is to buy a compressed air can and spray it into vents in short and quick bursts.

 However, before you do so, ensure that the laptop is unplugged and shut off.
 Another way of cleaning out visible dust is by using a cotton swab.
 This will wipe out dirt particles from your machine to a great extent.
 But, if this doesn’t work, you can buy a laptop vacuum to suck out these harmful particles.